emersonmello/docker-fidouafserver/Readme.md

 	   <property name="javax.persistence.schema-generation.database.action" value="create"/>
     </properties>
     ```
+1. Build the .WAR file of `fidouaf` - you can follow [Building and Running UAF Server Using Maven (CLI only) instructions](https://github.com/eBay/UAF/wiki)
+1. Copy the generated .WAR file (you have to rename it to fidouaf.war) to `tomcat` subdirectory of this docker project
+1. `cd docker-fidouafserver`
+1. `docker-compose build`
+1. `docker-compose up`

+## Modifying database structure

-8. If you intend to change the database structure (i.e. create a new table, etc.), you should put the respective SQL instructions inside of a file (i.e. `mychanges.sql`) and:
+If you intend to change the database structure (i.e. create a new table, etc.), you should put the respective SQL instructions inside of a file (i.e. `mychanges.sql`) and:
-    1. Copy `mychanges.sql` to `mysql` subdirectory of this docker project
+1. Copy `mychanges.sql` to [mysql](mysql) subdirectory of this docker project
 1. Edit [mysql/Dockerfile](./mysql/Dockerfile) and add the line below:

-        `ADD mychanges.sql /docker-entrypoint-initdb.d/`
+    - `ADD mychanges.sql /docker-entrypoint-initdb.d/`

-9. Build the .WAR file of `fidouaf` - you can follow [Building and Running UAF Server Using Maven (CLI only) instructions](https://github.com/eBay/UAF/wiki)
-10. Copy the generated .WAR file (you have to rename it to fidouaf.war) to `tomcat` subdirectory of this docker project
-11. `cd docker-fidouafserver`
+1. `docker-compose stop`
-12. `docker-compose build`
+1. `docker-compose build`
-13. `docker-compose up`
+1. `docker-compose up`